FAQ.

 The meaning behind the terms used in display advertising.

-CPM stands for Cost per Mille, where mille means one thousand in Latin.
-This metric refers to the cost an advertiser pays for every thousand impressions (views) of an ad.
+CPM stands for Cost per mile, where mille thousand means in Latin.
+This metric refers to the costs that an advertiser pays for every thousand impressions (views) of an ad.

 A pricing model where advertisers pay each time a user clicks on their ad.

-Refers to the cost to acquire a new customer or lead.
-This pricing model charges only when a specific action is completed, such as a purchase, sign-up or download.
+Refers to the cost of obtaining a new customer or lead.
+This pricing model only charges when a specific action, such as a purchase, login, or download, is completed.

 Post View Conversion

-Takes place when a user sees an advertisement but does not click on it directly.
+Occurs when a user sees an ad but doesn't click on it directly.
 Later, the user visits the advertiser's website and completes a desired action, such as a purchase.

 Post Click Conversion

-Takes place when a user clicks on an ad and then completes a conversion, such as making a purchase, filling out a form or signing up for a service.
+Occurs when a user clicks on an ad and then completes a conversion, such as making a purchase, filling out a form, or signing up for a service.

 Impression

-Refers to when an ad is displayed on a user's screen, regardless of whether they interact with the ad.
+Refers to when an ad appears on a user's screen, regardless of whether they interact with the ad.

 Ad Inventory